ayyymiel/PokeGuessr-v2/README.md

 # A Pokemon Guessing Game

-From a series of hints, guess what the Pokemon is!
+Guess the Pokemon from its Sprite!

 ### URL:
 https://pokeguessr-556b1.web.app/